HatchlingByHeart/PastLink/README.md

 - Crowd Control is paid software, and closed source, making it not very accessible for a lot of people.
 PastLink is **free** and **open source**, and always will be.
 - Crowd Control requires a Windows PC.
 As of the time of writing this, there are no versions for Linux or Mac.
 The core of PastLink runs on a PHP-based web server, and can hence be used on any operating system where PHP is available.
 - Crowd Control is 100% a Twitch integration, and can only be used for a Twitch stream.
-On top of that, some features are locked to non-Twitch affiliates.
 PastLink can be used for any streaming platform, and the web interface can be used on any OS/Browser.
-- On Crowd Control, viewers must pay bits to buy coins to be able to input commands.
-On PastLink, no such requirement exists, it's just as free for viewers as it is for the players.
-If you want to monetize functionality of PastLink, feel free to fork it and add that yourself, but as it stands, I have no desire to add such features.
 - While designed for A Link to the Past, PastLink could be adapted in future to support more games.
 Because it's open source, you are free to tweak to code to support more games yourself!

 # Requirements